 What’s the difference between lining, interlining and bonded lining?
 Here’s everything you need to know about lining in the Stitched Lining Guide…

 When keeping light out or heat in isn’t a priority, the simplest option is to have your curtains or blinds made in your chosen fabric and leave them unlined.
-Synergy works well unlined as it’s a thicker, heavier fabric that hangs well on its own.
+Wool works well unlined as it’s a thicker, heavier fabric that hangs well on its own.

 Lining your curtains or blinds helps them stay in shape, keeps rooms warmer and protects your fabric from sunlight.
 A high-quality ivory cotton lining is stitched to the back of your chosen fabric before your curtains or blinds are made.